piddlingtuna/subcomp/README.md

     `DATABASE_URL` is a URL to connect to the database.
 The example URL should work for local development except replace `password` with the `postgres` user's password.

-    `LOGIN_SALT` must a long string consisting of letters and numbers for security reasons.
+    `PASSWORD_SALT` must a long string consisting of letters and numbers for security reasons.
 KEEP THIS SECRET.

     `DOMAIN` is the domain the project is hosted on.
 It is used for sending emails.